Maison d’Exceptions: Step into the world of ultra-creativity The - Maison d'Exceptions - Première Vision Paris

 Ancestral techniques

-This February, 8 ateliers from 4 different countries, namely India, Japan, Italy and China, will present ancestral techniques in hand weaving, dyeing and embroidery, working with silk, wool and even gold threads.
+This February, 13 ateliers from 7 different countries among which France, Italy, India and Japan, will present ancestral techniques in hand weaving, dyeing and embroidery, working with silk, wool and even gold threads.

 7Weaves Social